Some halting problems for abelian sandpiles are undecidable in dimension three

 \begin{section}{Global halting: The lazy automaton} The second problem in our list is:

-{\sc P+f global halting prediction.} Given a periodic sandpile with finitely many chips added, are there infinitely many topplings in total?
+{\it P+f global halting prediction.} Given a periodic sandpile with finitely many chips added, are there infinitely many topplings in total?

-To reduce Turing halting to global halting prediction, we need a circuit that only does a finite amount of toppling when the Turing machine halts.
-Again, the strategy is to hook up an infinite periodic circuit that simulates a cellular automaton.
-Unfortunately, our earlier circuit doesn't work here, because it has to topple infinitely many vertices to move one step forward in time.
+To reduce Turing halting to global halting prediction, we need a sandpile circuit for which the total number of topplings $\sum_{v \in \mathbb Z^3} N(v)$ is finite if the Turing machine halts, and infinite if it does not.
+The naive circuit in section~\ref{buildingturing} doesn't work for this: the initialization procedure in section~\ref{initialization} topples state wires in all cubes $c(x, 0)$, so we have already exceeded our budget just by initializing the tape.

+Fortunately, we don't really need to initialize the whole tape at the very start.
+The head of a Turing machine can only move at speed one, so we can initialize only one blank square per time step in each direction and still be safe, as long as we have some way of stopping the initialization if the machine halts.

-We will introduce the idea of a lazy cellular automaton.
-We will describe how to implement a lazy automaton as a circuit, and then write down a lazy automaton that works like a Turing machine and halts when it halts.
+We introduce the idea of a lazy cellular automaton and see how to implement it as a fuse circuit with the same halting behaviour.
+After that, we will build a lazy automaton which halts if and only if a Turing machine halts.

-\begin{subsection}{Lazy cellular automata.} A {\sl lazy cellular automaton} on the vertex set $\mathbb Z$ with radius $r$ has a set of states $S$ and an extra lazy state $\lambda$ which is not in $S$.
+\begin{subsection}{Lazy cellular automata} A {\sl lazy cellular automaton} with radius $r$ is a four-tuple $(S, \lambda, S_0, R)$, where $S$ is the set of states, $\lambda$ is an extra undecided or `lazy' state that is not in $S$, the initial condition of each square is $S_0: \mathbb Z \to S \cup \{\lambda\}$, and $R$ is the set of {\sl partial rules}, to be explained later.

-The automaton has an initial state $\Sigma_0 : \mathbb Z \to S \cup \{\lambda\}$ and evolves with time.
-It is possible for it to {\sl malfunction}, but if it hasn't malfunctioned yet, every vertex is either in one of the states in $S$ or in the lazy state.
+The lazy automaton has an initial state and evolves with time.
+Unlike the sandpile or fuse circuit model, it is a synchronous model, where the outcome of the system depends crucially on the timing of events.

-For a regular cellular automaton, the state of a vertex at time $t$ is uniquely determined by the states of neighbouring vertices at time $t - 1$.
-This is not true for a lazy cellular automaton; instead it is equipped with a set of {\sl partial rules} $R$, which may not cover every case or may even be contradictory.
+Let the state at time~$t$ be denoted by $S_t: \mathbb Z \to S \cup \{\lambda\}$.
+For a regular cellular automaton, the state of a square at time $t$ is uniquely determined by the states of neighbouring squares at time $t - 1$.
+This is not true for a lazy cellular automaton; instead it is equipped with a set of {\sl partial rules} $R$, which may not cover every case, and may even be contradictory.